2024–25 Miami RedHawks men's ice hockey season: Season

 Miami had one of the worst seasons in the history of the team.
 Though Anthony Noreen was taking over a moribund program that had not had double-digit wins in six years, the RedHaws somehow got even worse.
 The combination of a new system for the entire team as well as a sizable number of new players caused the team to have one of the worst offenses in the nation.
 Only Northern Michigan, who were virtually fielding a completely new lineup, scored fewer goals than Miami, with the RedHawks averaging 1.85 goals per game.
 Compounding their problems was a very poor goaltending rotation where Bruno Brūveris, Ethan Dahlmeir and Brett Miller each allowed approximately 4 goals per game.
 All that being said, Miami did not have a terrible start with the club playing .500 hockey in the first month of the season.
 However, the team's three wins during that time all came against some of the lowest-ranked clubs in the nation.
 Once the RedHawks began their conference schedule, Miami wasn't able to win a single match.
-The closest the team came was an shootout loss with a floundering Minnesota Duluth near the end of the year after three previous overtime games had ended with losses.
+The closest the team came was a shootout loss with a floundering Minnesota Duluth near the end of the year after three previous overtime games had ended with losses.

 Miami set records for futility, breaking records that they had set the year before in terms of fewest NCHC wins (0), fewest points in the standings (4) and fewest wins in program history (3).
 Additionally, due in part to conference expansion, Miami had the ignominious distinction of becoming the first NCHC team to not participate in the playoffs as the conference tournament no longer included all league members.